 - Keep the skin on your feet in good shape.
 Moisturize during cold weather to prevent drying and cracking.
 Always take your own tools when going to get a pedicure.

 - Wear the right shoes for each activity.
+This is one of the most effective ways to prevent foot pain.
 If your main source of exercise is walking in Palm Beach’s many parks, buy shoes designed for that activity.